 Some other measurements that you should consider when you are buying a truck bed tent are:

 - The ceiling height of the erected tent.
 Dome tents generally provide greater amounts of ceiling clearance.
 This is especially important to people who are taller than average.

-The following accessory features may change the dimensions of the tent, and some of the accessory features simply make the tent more comfortable.
+The following accessory features may change the dimensions of the tent, and some of the accessories features simply make the tent more comfortable.

 - Interior pockets for storage

 - Openings so you can run a power cord from your battery or cigarette lighter in your vehicle

 - The number of windows and the position of those windows

 - The rain flaps or awnings that go in front of the tent door

 The biggest consideration you have in measurements is the amount of bed space you have.
 If you have tool boxes or bed liners in the truck these items can reduce the available space for pitching a truck tent.